AaltoSciComp/scicomp-docs/rse/index.rst

 This is the hands-on compliment our training programs, mainly :doc:`scientific computing in practice sessions </training/scip/index>` and `CodeRefinery <https://coderefinery.org>`_.
-If you want a kickstart to put those sessons in practice, this is for you.
+If you want a kickstart to put those lessons in practice, this is for you.
 Attendance in these courses is useful but by no means required.

 Other links